Charles Edward, Duke of Saxe-Coburg and Gotha: Dynastic arms (1900–1954)

-This coat of arms was revoked following the 1919 deprivation of titles under British law.
+This design was similar in meaning to the arms borne by his uncle, Alfred, after he became reigning Duke of Saxe-Coburg and Gotha in 1893.
+Since 1918, Charles Edward's arms have been used as courtesy arms only.

-German arms (1900–1954)
+Territorial arms (1900–1918)

-As Duke of Saxe-Coburg and Gotha, he bore the traditional arms of that duchy.
+As Duke of Saxe-Coburg and Gotha, Charles Edward was entitled to the traditional arms of that duchy.
 The full arms consisted of a quartered shield displaying the various Ernestine duchies and the Saxon arms, including: